-- Represents cash-based vested and exercisable SARs as of December 31, 2021, awarded to our CEO as LTIP for the year ended December 31, 2014 by the Compensation Committee, under the FTI Consulting, Inc. 2009 Omnibus Incentive Compensation Plan (the "2009 Plan"), with a grant date of April 1, 2014.
-SARs represent the right to receive an amount of cash upon exercise equal to (a) the difference between (i) the fair market value of a share of Common Stock on the applicable exercise date and (ii) the base price of \$34.26 per share, multiplied by (b) the number of SARs exercised by the holder on such date.
+Represents cash-based vested and exercisable SARs as of December 31, 2022, awarded to our CEO as LTIP for the year ended December 31, 2014 by the Compensation Committee, under the FTI Consulting, Inc. 2009 Omnibus Incentive Compensation Plan (the "2009 Plan"), with a grant date of April 1, 2014.

+- SARs represent the right to receive an amount of cash upon exercise equal to (a) the difference between (i) the fair market value of a share of Common Stock on the applicable exercise date and (ii) the base price of \$34.26 per share, multiplied by (b) the number of SARs exercised by the holder on such date.
 The SARs became fully vested and exercisable as of April 1, 2017. - (3) Represents option shares that may be acquired upon exercise of the vested and exercisable stock options, which were awarded to certain NEOs as LTIP for the year ended December 31, 2015 by the Compensation Committee under the 2009 Plan, with a grant date of March 1, 2015.
 The stock options represent the right to acquire option shares following the applicable vesting date, upon exercise and payment of the exercise price, equal to the number of option shares for which the applicable stock option is being exercised by the holder on such date.
 The stock options became fully vested and exercisable as of March 1, 2018. - (4) Represents option shares that may be acquired upon exercise of the vested and exercisable stock options, which were awarded to certain NEOs as LTIP for the year ended December 31, 2016 by the Compensation Committee under the 2009 Plan, with a grant date of March 1, 2016.
 The stock options represent the right to acquire option shares following the applicable vesting date upon exercise and payment of the exercise price, equal to the number of option shares for which the applicable stock option is being exercised by the holder on such date.
-Such stock options became fully vested and exercisable as of March 1, 2019. - (5) Represents option shares that may be acquired upon exercise of the vested and exercisable portions of the stock options, which were awarded to the NEOs as LTIP for the year ended December 31, 2017 by the Compensation Committee under the 2009 Plan, with a grant date of March 6, 2017.
+Such stock options became fully vested and exercisable as of March 1, 2019. - (5) Represents option shares that may be acquired upon exercise of the vested and exercisable stock options, which were awarded to the NEOs as LTIP for the year ended December 31, 2017 by the Compensation Committee under the 2009 Plan, with a grant date of March 6, 2017.
 The stock options represent the right to acquire option shares following the applicable vesting date upon exercise and payment of the exercise price, equal to the number of option shares for which the stock option is being exercised by the holder on such date.
-Such stock options became fully vested and exercisable as of March 6, 2020. - (6) Represents the unvested RSAs, which were awarded to our NEOs as LTIP for the year ended December 31, 2019 ("2019 LTIP") by the Compensation Committee under the 2017 Plan, with a grant date of March 13, 2019.
-Such unvested RSAs became fully vested as of March 13, 2012 - (7) Represents the target number of Performance RSUs, which were awarded to our NEOs as 2019 LTIP by the Compensation Committee under the 2017 Plan, with a grant date of March 13, 2019 (subject to performance conditions based on Relative TSR).
-For the applicable three-year performance measurement period beginning January 1, 2019 and ended December 31, 2021, the Company achieved Relative TSR performance at the maximum level.
-The following table sets forth the number of shares of Common Stock on account of the Performance RSUs that were issued to our NEOs on February 18, 2022:
+Such stock options became fully vested and exercisable as of March 6, 2020. - (6) Represents the unvested RSAs, which were awarded to our NEOs as 2020 LTIP by the Compensation Committee under the 2017 Plan, with a grant date of March 11, 2020.
+Such unvested portions of the RSAs vested on a pro rata basis on March 11, 2021 and March 11, 2022 and became fully vested as of March 11, 2023. - (7) Represents the target number of Performance RSUs, which were awarded to our NEOs as 2020 LTIP by the Compensation Committee under the 2017 Plan, with a grant date of March 11, 2020 (subject to performance conditions based on Relative TSR).
+For the applicable three-year performance measurement period beginning January 1, 2020 and ended December 31, 2022, the Company achieved Relative TSR performance at the 140.76 percentile level.
+The following table sets forth the number of shares of Common Stock on account of the Performance RSUs that were issued to our NEOs on February 20, 2023: